‘LHHATL’: Jasmine Washington Child Support Case Stalled, Can’t Find Kirk Frost

 Jasmine Washington has been a breakout star on Season 6 of Love & Hip Hop Atlanta after accusing Kirk Frost of making a baby with her and then taking off.
-Now the former stripper turned mom of baby Kannon claims that she has hit a huge snag in her child support case against Kirk because the LHHATL star is nowhere to be found and she can’t serve him with the paperwork to make him show up to court.
+Now, the former stripper-turned-mom of baby Kannon claims that she has hit a huge snag in her child support case against Kirk because the LHHATL star is nowhere to be found and she can’t serve him with the paperwork to make him show up to court.

-Rumors that Kirk Frost had stepped out Rasheeda again started to swirl around the end of 2016 as the Inquisitr previously reported.
-A woman named Jasmine Washington was claiming that Kirk seduced her, impregnated her and then after she had the baby, she says he abandoned them both but the story gets even more shocking than that and we’re going to watch it play out on upcoming episodes of Love & Hip Hop Atlanta.
+Rumors that Kirk Frost had stepped out on Rasheeda again started to swirl around the end of 2016, as the Inquisitr previously reported.
+A woman named Jasmine Washington was claiming that Kirk seduced her, impregnated her, and then after she had the baby, she says he abandoned them both.
+However, the story gets even more shocking than that, and viewers are going to watch it play out on upcoming episodes of Love & Hip Hop Atlanta.

 Good afternoon ✌️#itsbeenalongday ????